BEFORE WE BEGIN

 Those moving panels look like they are made out of glass.

 It may not be clear what it does, so lets unpack this.
-Firstly, here is a link to this shader.
+Firstly, here is a link to shaders with this.
 A big part of it is pretty standard for any Unity UI shader.
 So lets focus on the part that makes this effect:

 o.texcoord.xy = ComputeScreenPos(o.vertex).xy * _ScreenParams.xy * _MainTex_TexelSize.xy;